 - 1 Tbs. + 1 1/2 tsp. instant yeast, may use quick rise

-Meanwhile, spray the loaf pans with nonstick spray.
-Add a bit of cornmeal to each pan; as you hold the pan over the sink or a trash receptacle, tilt the pan to roll the cornmeal over every surface and edge to thinly coat it.
-Dump any excess cornmeal.
+- Meanwhile, spray the loaf pans (I use 9" x 5" x 3" size) with nonstick spray; add a bit of cornmeal to each pan.
+As you hold the pan over the sink or a trash receptacle, tilt the pan to roll the cornmeal over the entire surface to lightly coat it; dump any excess cornmeal.

-Divide the bread dough evenly between the pans, filling them no more than half way full.
-Spray pieces of plastic wrap with nonstick spray, then use them to cover each loaf pan, placing them into a draft-free area.
-Let the dough in each pan raise until it is bubbly and puffy again, with the top of the dough just to the top of the loaf pans, approx 30 minutes. **Please note: Don’t let the dough raise too long or too high as this will affect the texture of the bread.
+- Divide the bread dough evenly between the prepared loaf pans, filling them no more than half full.
+Spray pieces of plastic wrap with nonstick spray, then cover each loaf pan.
+Set the pans in a draft-free area of your kitchen.
+Let the dough in each pan raise until it is bubbly and puffy, approx. 30 minutes, just until the top of the dough reaches that top edge of the loaf pans. **Please note: Don’t let the dough raise too long or too high as this will definitely affect the texture of the bread.

-Bake the bread for 30 minutes.
+- Bake the bread, uncovered, for 30 minutes.
 Remove the loaves from the oven and gently brush each one with melted butter.
-Return the loaves to the oven and bake for 10 minutes longer, rotating the pans from front to back.
+Return the loaves to the oven and bake for an additional 10 minutes.

-Remove the loaf pans from the oven to a cooling rack.
-After 10 minutes, remove the loaves from the pans, brushing the tops once more with melted butter.
-Cool completely before slicing.
+- Remove the bread pans from the oven to a cooling rack.
+After 10 minutes, use a butter knife to loosen the edges of the bread around the loaf pans; remove the loaves from the pans, brushing the tops once more with melted butter.
+Cool the bread completely before slicing.

-Store the bread at room temperature for up to 5 days.
-Freeze the extra loaves for up to 6 months, wrapped tightly in plastic wrap and then in heavy-duty foil.
+- Store the bread at room temperature for up to 5 days.
+Freeze the extra loaves for up to 6 months, wrapped tightly in plastic wrap with an added layer of heavy-duty foil.

 We love hearing from our readers and followers, so leave us a comment if you’d like.
 And, if you don’t hear back from us shortly, know that we may not have seen your comment.
 Feel free to reach out to us by email: ChefAlli@ChefAlli.com